Utah Utes Logo

 The circle symbolizes unity and cohesion, conveying the team spirit of the sports movement.
 It serves as a prototype figure:

 1. Native American Faces.
 The native inhabitants of Utah were the Ute Indians, comprising several tribes (Muache, Capote, Yampa, Sanpits, and others).
 The territory was named in their honor.
-The university was founded before the name appeared and is therefore inextricably linked with the region’s history.
+The university was founded before the name was adopted and is therefore inextricably linked to the region’s history.
 The teams have officially been granted permission to use this name.
 Their earlier nickname, “Redskins” and the first team mascot, an Indian, confirm the logo’s symbolism related to Native American culture.

 2. Drum.
 A musical instrument of the indigenous tribes, used in ritual dances and shamanic work.